 Said to be Australias biggest one-man engineering feat, the cutting was excavated to drain land behind the Woakwine Range, which is located approximately 12kms from Beachport.
-A parking bay and viewing platform (currently closed for Maintenance) is provided and the machines used to dig the cutting are on display.
+A parking bay and viewing platform is provided and the machines used to dig the cutting are on display.
 Free entry.

 ‘Woakwine’ is an Aboriginal name meaning ‘elbow or bent arm’ and refers to the shape of the large watercourse near the Woakwine Homestead.
 In fact, Woakwine is the only Aboriginal place name still used along the lower South East’s coastal region.